What Types of Bank Accounts Should a Business Have?

 Establish an Account to Budget for Taxes

 As an entrepreneur, you know that paying your taxes throughout the year comes with the territory.
-Since no one is withholding your taxes for you, creating an account so you have enough to pay what you owe to the state and the IRS is essential.
+Since taxes aren’t withheld automatically, a separate business tax account helps you stay organized and ensures you can meet IRS and state obligations on time.

 The amount of taxes you will owe depends on a few factors, including your revenue, filing status, and state.
 Get a percentage estimate from your trusted certified public account on how much you should set aside for taxes.
 They can give you an accurate estimation, and you can budget accordingly.